-I work with individuals and couples, those who would prefer more personal support in dealing with grief, loss, trauma or relationship challenges.
-I specialise in the following areas:
+I work with individuals and couples, those who would prefer more personal support in dealing with grief, loss, trauma, or relationship challenges.
+I specialize in the following areas:

-- Mourning Accompaniment: Grief & loss – especially for parental bereavement and family survivors of suicide victims, but also in cases of loss of health, job, life satisfaction
+- Mourning Accompaniment: Grief & loss – any kind of loss of a loved one, especially for parental bereavement and family survivors of suicide victims, but also in cases of loss of health, job, life satisfaction

 - Relationship Satisfaction: Often challenged following the death of a family member, relationships need to be re-evaluated.